maliksalman/spring-data-jpa-sample/README.md

 java -jar build/libs/spring-data-jpa-sample-0.0.1-SNAPSHOT.jar
 ```

-To run with a local MySQL DB, run with `localmysql` spring profile
+To run with a local PostgresSQL DB, run with `localpostgres` spring profile

 ```
-SPRING_PROFILES_ACTIVE=localmysql java -jar build/libs/spring-data-jpa-sample-0.0.1-SNAPSHOT.jar
+SPRING_PROFILES_ACTIVE=localpostgres java -jar build/libs/spring-data-jpa-sample-0.0.1-SNAPSHOT.jar
 ```

-For the above to work, the DB connection properties defined in [src/main/resources/application-localmysql.yml](src/main/resources/application-localmysql.yml) might have to be adjusted.
-For the above to work without any change, start a MySQL instance in docker like so:
+For the above to work, start a PostgresSQL instance in docker like so:

 ```
-docker run --name mysql -e MYSQL_DATABASE=testdb -e MYSQL_ROOT_PASSWORD=my-secret-pw -d -p 13306:3306 mysql:latest --default-authentication-plugin=mysql_native_password
+docker run --name postgres -e POSTGRES_PASSWORD=my-secret-pw -d -p 15432:5432 postgres:15
 ```

+If connecting to a different PostgresSQL database, the DB connection properties defined in [src/main/resources/application-localpostgres.yml](src/main/resources/application-localpostgres.yml) might have to be adjusted.